We review VPNs independently, but we may earn commissions if you buy a VPN via our links.

 Ranked #5 out of 61 VPNs for Speed

-According to the data from our most recent speed tests, ExpressVPN is one of the fastest VPNs: beating PIA, NordVPN, and many other leading VPN services.
-Using its Lightway protocol, we recorded speed losses of just 3%, which is more than fast enough for every intensive web activity, including gaming, streaming, and video calling.
+When connecting to a nearby server, ExpressVPN is faster than almost every other VPN service, including NordVPN, PIA, and IPVanish.
+Using its Lightway protocol, we recorded speed losses of just 2%, which is more than fast enough for every intensive web activity, including gaming, streaming, and video calling.

-ExpressVPN’s impressive speeds come from two key features: its custom-built Lightway protocol optimized for performance, and a network of 10Gbps servers that provide high bandwidth capacity.
+We’ve put this down to two key features: its custom-made Lightway protocol, and a network of 10Gbps servers that provide high bandwidth capacity.
+You can also use Lightway Turbo on its Windows app which delivers even faster speeds.

-That said, we’ve observed a decline in ExpressVPN’s international speeds recently, and it’s no longer the fastest VPN for far-away servers.
+However, we’ve observed a slight decline in the VPN service’s international speeds recently.
 Compared to our previous tests, its speeds have decreased by 27% in South Africa and 7% in Germany.

 To put all of this into context, you can see how ExpressVPN’s speed performance compares to other leading VPNs in the chart below: